ShubinZhong/axcelerate-coding-assessment/README.md

 - In Storybook, locate the **SearchableList** component story.
 You will see stories starting with **Test**; these are the component tests.
 - Open the Addons panel in Storybook.
   Click on the Interactions tab to view and run tests directly within Storybook.

+## **⚠️ Attention Notes**

+> **Please Note:** _All components are stretched to fill the screen size, as the provided Figma design does not include tablet or desktop designs._

+### 1. **Responsive Design**

+- **⚠️ Important:** Due to the absence of tablet or desktop designs in the provided Figma files, all components are designed to stretch and fill the available screen size, ensuring basic responsiveness.
+However, additional refinements may be necessary for optimal display on different screen sizes.